VirgilSecurity/awesome-virgil/docs/cli/v3.0/virgil.rst

 .. cli:value:: encrypt

-    Encrypt the data for given recipients who can be defined by their Public Keys and by the passwords (:term:`recipient-id <Recipient’s identifier>`).
+    Encrypt the data for given recipients who can be defined by their Public Keys and by the passwords (:term:`Recipient-id`).

 .. cli:value:: decrypt